Software-Improvement-Group/sigridci/docs/organization-integration/usermanagement.md

 ✔✔ **Global Scope**: User is able to perform this action across any system in the portfolio

+### System level access

 Generally speaking, users are authorized to perform actions based on the scope of systems they have been granted access to via Sigrid's User Management module.
 Administrators always have access to every system within their portfolio, so naturally they can perform all actions specified in the above table across every system present within their portfolio.
 Conversely, Normal and Maintainer users can only perform authorized actions on systems they have been explicitly granted access to and are granted no system access by default.

-### System level access
-An administrator can specify on system level the access any user in the portfolio has.
+Administrator and Maintainer users can specify on system level the access any user in the portfolio has - Maintainers are able to authorize users based on their own system access while administrators are able to grant access for any system within the portfolio.
 Once access has been granted to a user, they will be able to view all Sigrid content for the selected system.

 #### Bulk assigning system access
 When creating or editing a user, it is possible to assign system access in bulk via several new system access controls.
 These system access controls are based on the metadata supplied for systems, allowing a user to receive access to all systems labeled with Division, Team or Supplier metadata.